AdobeDocs/commerce-admin.en/help/stores-purchase/currency.md

 ---
 # Currency

-Adobe Commerce and Magento Open Source give you the ability to accept currencies from more than two hundred countries around the world.
+Adobe Commerce and Magento Open Source give you the ability to accept currencies from more than 200 countries around the world.
 If the store supports multiple currencies, a Currency Chooser appears in the header after currency rates are [updated](currency-update.md).

 >[!NOTE]
 >